 Each Innovation Project will rigorously test an innovative policy, program, or practice aimed at addressing a pressing challenge faced by Californians.
 Projects will provide ‘proof of concept’ for bold ideas, demonstrating the possibilities for California’s future when we embrace innovative ways of approaching long-standing problems.

 Each project will be co-designed and carried out as a partnership between a local or state agency, department, or organization and a California-based research team.

-The second round of Fall 2021 Call for Innovation Projects is now open.
+We are now accepting applications to our open Call for Innovation Projects.
 Applications will be reviewed on a rolling basis.
 Apply today!

 Innovation Project Guidelines:

 Any California city, county, state agency, or non-profit is eligible to apply for funding, so long as they have the authority and capacity to carry out the innovation project if selected.

 We will select up to 6 innovation projects.

 What is the timeline for carrying out the projects?